 We have a whole range of initiatives to help minimise waste at the Festival and to get thinking about how we can live more sustainably and reduce our footprint living in the “burbs”.

 Waste is a big part of any event and typically comes from construction activity, promotional materials, and food and drinks.
-That’s why we are putting in place a range of recycle, re-use solutions to combat waste at the Festival.
+That’s why we put in place a range of recycle, re-use solutions to combat waste at the Festival.

 We actively work with our event partners, stallholders and contractors to minimise waste before, during and after the Festival.
 All stallholders are required to minimise their waste on the day, to be creative with what materials they use and to avoid the use of plastic as much as possible.
 They are also asked to not use or sell any single use plastic items including plastic water bottles.

-A community crockery and cutlery station will be set up for event attendees, along with a dish wash up station, to eliminate the need for single use plastic cups and paper plates.
+A community crockery and cutlery station is set up for event attendees, along with a dish wash up station, to eliminate the need for single use plastic cups and paper plates.
 We also strongly encouraged people coming to the event to bring their own cups and water bottles.

-Water refilling and drinking stations will be available throughout the day, so make sure to bring your drinking bottle to refill it.
+Water refilling and drinking stations are available throughout the day, to refill drink bottles.

-For any waste that is created, supervised Waste Stations will be dotted across the Festival, each with composting, recyclable and landfill bins and a volunteer to guide which bin to put rubbish in.
+For any waste that is created, supervised Waste Stations are dotted across the Festival, each with composting, recyclable and landfill bins and a volunteer to guide which bin to put rubbish in.